GenomicsAotearoa/hts_workshop_mpi/docs/level2/23_assembly_flye.md

     Submitted batch job ########
     ```

-!!! warning "How do I know my genome size!?"

-    One of the frustrating things with a lot of long read assembly tools is that they ask you to provide an estimate of your genome size when performing assembly.

-    This can be a bit of a problem because if you don't know what you're sequencing, you don't know what genome size to expect...

-    This parameter is mostly used for the tool to gauge coverage over the assembly as it is operating, so it is not critical that you provide an exact value.
-In our case above, the *M. bovis* genome is about 1.1 million nucleotides long but we submitted the assembly with an expected genome size of 1 million.

-    If you have some knowledge or suspicion as to the identity of the organism you are sequencing then use the literature to find an average genome size for members of the species or genus that you believe you are working with.
-There are tools we will cover later in the level 2 training which could help you deduce some information as to the identity of the organism you are working with prior to assembly.

 As with the `SPAdes` session, we will end up with a folder named `assembly/` which contains a number of files, only some of which we care about.
 The key files for us are:

 1. `assembly.fasta` - the assembled contigs, as a fasta file.